mxro/maxrohde-web/content/posts/2014/2014-11-25-portfolio-of-questions/index.md

 ---
+date: "2014-11-25"
+primaryBlog: maxrohde.com
+tags:
+- questions
+- writing
 title: 'Writing Tip: Portfolio of Questions'
-date: '2014-11-25'
-tags:
-  - 'questions'
-  - 'writing'
 ---

 One of the beauties of most forms of written text is their linearity; that everything has a place between the beginning and the end provides a great aid for our mind to comprehend complex information.
 Our mind loves shortcuts, and taking messy, multidimensional reality into this compact single-dimensional form has therefore a tempting appeal.